King Soopers employee killed in shooting remembered for humor, Specials Olympics participation

 "She was funny.
 Always going to remember her smile and her laugh.
 She used to laugh a lot," he said.
 "That’s what I’m going to miss about her.
 Her smile made everybody feel good inside every day when she was working.”

-Another former coworker said Lieker also worked as a courtesy clerk and was "always a nice person."
+Another former coworker said Leiker also worked as a courtesy clerk and was "always a nice person."

 Another victim was Boulder Police Officer Eric Talley, who was one of the first to run into the supermarket after shots were fired.